w3c/wai-media-guide/transcribing.md

 Good transcription requires knowledge of which non-speech audio information should be included in the transcription.
 It's more art than science — for example, it’s not always clear which non-speech audio information to include and how to communicate it in text.

 If you have the resources to hire professionals to do your transcribing, that is best.
-If you don't, please **don't be deterred from providing transcripts or captions**.
+If you don't, please don't be deterred from providing transcripts or captions.
 This page helps you do it yourself (DIY).

 ## How to Transcribe